 Welcome to the Ice Sheet System Model (ISSM) website.
 ISSM is the result of a collaboration between the Jet Propulsion Laboratory and University of California at Irvine.
 Its purpose is to tackle the challenge of modeling the evolution of the polar ice caps in Greenland and Antarctica.

-ISSM is funded by the NASA Cryosphere and MAP (Modeling Analysis and Prediction) programs, JPL R&TD (Research, Technology and Development) and the National Science Foundation.
+ISSM is open source and is funded by the NASA Cryosphere and MAP (Modeling Analysis and Prediction) programs, JPL R&TD (Research, Technology and Development) and the National Science Foundation.
 Our main collaborators are: MSSMat Laboratory of École Centrale Paris, Argonne National Laboratory and the Department of Geology of University of Buffalo, NY.